IMSA Formula Atlantic Championship Race

 - March 76B [4?]
 (Bobby Rahal): Doug Shierson Racing ran an orange #9 March 76B in 1976 for Bobby Rahal (Glen Ellyn, IL).
 There were four orange March 76Bs according to March records but only one was built as part of the first batch of cars, 76B-4, strongly suggesting this was Rahal's car.
 The subsequent history of this car is not known until it was advertised in 1985 as "ex-Villeneuve".

-- March 76B [73B?]
-(Tim Cooper): Roy Folland (Montréal, Quebec) had a purple #6 March 73B for 1973 but crashed at Trois-Rivières in Sept and after being repaired, the 73B was sold to Ecurie Canada for guest driver Eppie Wietzes to race at the Watkins Glen Pro FB race five weeks later.
+- March 73B/76B (Tim Cooper): Roy Folland (Montréal, Quebec) had a purple #6 March 73B for 1973 but crashed at Trois-Rivières in Sept and after being repaired, the 73B was sold to Ecurie Canada for guest driver Eppie Wietzes to race at the Watkins Glen Pro FB race five weeks later.
 Then sold to Tim Cooper (Kansas City, MO) who raced the "ex-Ecurie Canada" 73B at a Willow Springs Regional in December 1973.
 Raced extensively in SCCA racing early in 1974 and then in the Pro F/Atlantic series, prepared by Charlie Williams Racing.
-Probably then the "75B" that Cooper raced as part of Doug Shierson Racing in 1975; maybe the 75B/76B that Wilbur Bunce ran for him in 1976, and possibly the self-entered 77B he had in early 1977.
-Might then be the ex-Cooper March "75B" later entered by Ted Titmus in 1978 and 1979.
-The latter years of this history become increasingly uncertain and we're very keen to talk to Tim Cooper to clarify.
+Cooper hired a new 75B and ran as part of Doug Shierson Racing in 1975, but retained the 73B and may have used it in SCCA races.
+He then went to Wilbur Bunce's team for 1976, and the 73B was rebuilt by Bunce to 75B/76B specification.
+The self-entered 77B he had in early 1977 may have been this car again.
+Subsequent history unknown, but this could be the "75B" acquired by Max Sebba in mid-1977.

-- March 75B (Tom Crowther): Tom Crowther (Novato, CA/Kentfield, CA) raced a March in Formula B/Atlantic from 1974 to 1976 and this is believed to have been the same March 722 throughout.
-Like Bancroft, Crowther ran as #12.
-At first the car had Falconer bodywork and could be the car driven by Hugh Bancroft in 1972 and 1973.
-By late 1975, the car had acquired 75B bodywork and was entered as such at the 1975 Run-Offs and at a single Pro appearance in late 1976.
+- March 75B (Tom Crowther): Tom Crowther (Kentfield, CA, later Novato, CA) raced a March in Formula B/Atlantic from 1974 to 1976 and this is believed to have been the same March 722 throughout.
+At first the car was entered by "Pollard Racing, a division of Donald Pollard Associates".
+By the start of 1975, it had Falconer bodywork, but later that season it had acquired 75B bodywork, and was entered as a 75B at the 1975 Run-Offs and at a single Pro appearance in late 1976.
+Crowther ran the "75B" regularly through 1977, winning the Portland National in September.
 It was then sold via Pierre Phillips to Nick Lingren and was driven by Sans Thompson at Trois-Rivières in 1978.
+In February 1979, Pierre Phillips Racing was advertising the "ex-Crowther March" as a rolling chassis.
+Subsequent history unknown.

 1970 US FB results were compiled from Autoweek reports by Jim Thurman; 1971 results were transcribed from Autoweek by Allen Brown and 1972 results were compiled by Chris Townsend from an SCCA results publication.